ericahoff/developer-coding-exercise/README.md

     - Frontend: http://localhost:3000
     - Backend: http://localhost:8080

-    To use, enter a bird ID (1-10) in the form input.
+    To use, enter a bird ID (1-10) in the form input and hit submit.